navarrs/ScenarioCharacterization/README.md

 # ![WIP](https://img.shields.io/badge/status-WIP-orange) ScenarioCharacterization

 A generalizable, automated scenario characterization framework for trajectory datasets.

-Currently, this is a re-implementation of the scenario characterization approach introduced in [SafeShift](https://github.com/cmubig/SafeShift).
+Currently, this is a re-implementation of the scenario characterization approach introduced in [SafeShift](https://github.com/cmubig/SafeShift), as part of an internship project at StackAV.
 Repository: [github.com/navarrs/ScenarioCharacterization](https://github.com/navarrs/ScenarioCharacterization)

 This repository currently uses: